A challenging trek against the backdrop of the awe-inspiring Sahara Desert, this short but adventurous trip offers a bite-sized desert experience.

 Your journey may involve a transit en route, details of route and flight times will be confirmed several months before departure.
 We do not always use the same airline for each destination; if you wish to know the probable carrier and flight times, please call for details.
 You will usually receive confirmed flight details several months before departure.
 Our itineraries are always based on current flight schedules and are therefore subject to change by the airline.
 If you prefer to book your own flights please ask us for a land-only cost.

-Some accommodation (in hotels or camp) will be twin-share.
+Accommodation is usually on a twin-share basis in hotels or camp.
+Occasionally we may use hostel-style accommodation.
 Please tell us if you know somebody else on the trip that you would like to share with and we will try our best to accommodate your request.
 If you don't know anyone else in the group don't worry, we always pair you up with someone of the same gender, and a similar age where possible.
 We do not charge a single supplement if you are a solo traveller in a shared room.

 The food provided is plentiful, often local in style and freshly-cooked, and will give you plenty of energy.
 Sometimes we enjoy a buffet-style lunch-stop, other times we might have packed lunches.
 On some trips we stop at small local restaurants.
 Dinners are generally eaten in camp or at the hotel, depending on accommodation.
 In some regions there may be less variety than you are used to, and in others fresh meat or produce can be harder to come by.
 Any meals not included are listed in the itinerary and are generally on travel / free days, giving you the opportunity to explore and try other culinary experiences!
 There is always something to suit different budgets.